-Sen. Sandy Pappas (DFL-St. Paul) indicated at the first gathering April 23 that its conference committee report is expected by early next week.
+Sen. Sandy Pappas (DFL-St. Paul) indicated at the first gathering April 23 that its conference committee report is expected by early next fiscal year 2009 for the university to reduce tuition increases.

 Sponsored by Rep. Tom Rukavina (DFL-Virginia), HF797 calls for nearly \$3.21 billion in spending for the 2008-09 biennium.
 Sponsored by Pappas, SF1989 is about \$107.7 million less.
 The governor's recommendation is about \$2.5 million below the House number.
 The House has some one-time money in its bill; the Senate does not.